GabbyGeo/OptimizationProject/README.md

 - Reduced number of moving pizzas to 50
 - Optimized size of pizza images
 - CSS style was minified and inlined in pizza.html
+- Changed querySelectorAll to getElementById or getElementsByClassName for improved performance
+- Moved pizzasDiv variable outside the for loop
+- Created local var top outside the loop
+- Moved var elem outside the for loop
+- Created movingPizzas var outside the loop

 Contribute
 ----------